jhleakakos/get-your-movies-here/README.md

 ## .env file

 The dotenv package uses a file named '.env' in the root of the project.
-This file is not under version control, so you will need to create it and add the following two environment variables:
+This file is not under version control, so you will need to create it and add the following three environment variables:

 - API_KEY: this is the key to access the TMDb movie API.
 You can get this key by signing up for an account and requesting an API key at
 [The Movie Database](https://www.themoviedb.org/)